aliyevsahib/predictive-marketing-campaign/README.md

 ## 💡 Key Business Takeaways
 1. **Targeted Spending:** High-income customers with zero children are the most lucrative demographic for premium products.
 2. **Loyalty Matters:** Feature importance analysis revealed that `Customer_Days` (tenure) and `Total_Spent` are the strongest predictors of campaign acceptance.
 3. **Imbalanced Data Strategy:** In digital marketing, the cost of a false positive (sending an email to a non-buyer) is practically zero, but the reward of a true positive is high.
-Optimizing models for **Recall** via SMOTE and threshold adjustment is critical for maximizing pure revenue.
+Optimising models for **Recall** via SMOTE and threshold adjustment is critical for maximizing pure revenue.

 ## 💻 How to Run This Project
 1. Clone this repository.